ToolVS

 Bundle Size~13KB minified~23KB minified

-PerformanceFaster — synchronous parsingSlower — async validation by default
+PerformanceFaster — synchronous parsingSlower — async by default

 Which do you use?